 Another trick: tuck some silverware into your bag, just in case the only available silverware is sitting on the tables for the guests!

 Don’t hurt yourself.

 It’s also important to take a few moments to stretch periodically throughout the day.
-If nothing is happening, take advantage of the opportunity to sit down and regroup.
-Even getting your camera weight off your body for a few minutes can alleviate any future pain.
+If there's a lull in activity, take advantage of the opportunity to sit down and regroup.
+Even getting your camera's weight off your body for a few minutes can alleviate any future pain.

 Watch the weather.

 Summertime is the most popular season to get married and, depending on what area of the country you’re in, it can also be debilitatingly hot.
 If it’s going to be a scorcher, be prepared!
-I use a face mist to cool down on hot days.
-It’s also helpful to keep a small sweat rag – or maybe even a change of clothes! – with you.
+One tip is to use a face mist to cool down on hot days.
+It’s also helpful to keep a small sweat rag – or maybe even a change of clothes – with you.

 Do your homework.

-Self-care also includes your mental well-being, and there are a few things you can do for a less stress shoot.
+Self-care also includes your mental well-being, and there are a few things you can do for a less stressful shoot.
 On the night before, double check the start time and location.
 (You’re going to Philadelphia, Pennsylvania, not Philadelphia, Tennessee, right?)
 Is there easy parking available?
 What’s the worst case scenario in terms of traffic?
-Plan to arrive early!
+Plan to arrive early.

 When you’re there, bring duplicates of your camera cards, shot lists, et cetera.
-Better for everyone to be more prepared than not!
+It's better for everyone to be more prepared than not.

 Sleep soundly afterward.